hadolint/hadolint/docs/INTEGRATION.md

 For GitLab CI you need a basic shell in your docker image so you have to use the debian based images of hadolint.

-Add the following job to your projects `.gitlab-ci.yml`:
+Add the following job to your project's `.gitlab-ci.yml`:

 ```yaml
 lint_dockerfile: